Worlds Collide in "Scooby-Doo and KISS: Rock and Roll Mystery"

 A Titanic Team Up Years in the Making!

-After 40 years in the business, KISS is still finding new ways to spread awareness of its rock & roll brand around the world.
+Even after 40 years in the business, KISS is still finding new ways to spread awareness of its rock & roll brand around the world.
 Lately they seem to be on a mission to induct the younger generation into the KISS Army.
-In January 2015, they went after the Japanese youth market during their 40th Anniversary Tour there by teaming up with the massively popular "J-Pop" group Momoiro Clover Z for a successful single ("Yumeno Ukiyoni Saitemina," a.k.a.
+In 2015, they went after the Japanese youth market during their 40th Anniversary Tour there by teaming up with the massively popular "J-Pop" group Momoiro Clover Z for a successful single ("Yumeno Ukiyoni Saitemina," a.k.a.
 "Samurai Son").
 Once KISS returned home to the U.S., it was time to re-introduce themselves to America's kids by teaming up with one of their idols - cartoon legend Scooby Doo!
-The 24th (!) full length feature in the long running series of Scooby-Doo direct-to-video movies, Scooby-Doo! and KISS: Rock and Roll Mystery, was released on July 21st.
+The 24th (!) full length feature in the long running series of Scooby-Doo direct-to-video movies, Scooby-Doo! and KISS: Rock and Roll Mystery, was released in July 2015.

-When we sat down that evening to watch Scooby-Doo and KISS, I couldn't help but wonder why it took so long for this collaboration to happen.
+When we sat down to watch Scooby-Doo and KISS, I couldn't help but wonder why it took so long for this collaboration to happen.
 After all, the band and the 'toon were both insanely popular during the 1970s, and Scooby's creators at the Hanna-Barbera animation studio were also behind KISS' semi-legendary live action movie debut - 1978's notorious made-for-TV turkey KISS Meets the Phantom of the Park.
 (Wait...
 I may have just answered my own question.
 Haha!)
 If you've seen Phantom, then you know that it was essentially a Scooby-Doo adventure with KISS in place of Shaggy and the gang.
 As it turns out, the storyline of Rock and Roll Mystery does resemble Phantom quite a bit.
 KISS fans have joked for decades about what a Phantom sequel might look like, and this long overdue animated team up is probably as close as we're ever going to get.

 If you want to get technical, this is actually the second KISS/Scooby crossover - the band made a brief appearance in a 2003 episode of What's New Scooby-Doo?, but that was little more than a cameo and Paul Stanley was the only band member who lent his voice.
 All four of the current KISS members provide their own voices in Rock and Roll Mystery, but in keeping with their larger-than-life mystique, they're never referred to by their "real" names - just their superheroic "character" names.
 Therefore Gene Simmons is "The Demon," Paul Stanley is "The Starchild," Tommy Thayer is "The Spaceman" and Eric Singer is "The Catman."

-The film opens at KISS World, the band's massive, all-KISS, all-the-time theme park (which does not actually exist yet...but if Gene Simmons had his way, it would!), where two roller coaster repairmen (voiced by Kevin Smith and Jason Mewes) are attacked by a screeching, smoke-spewing "Crimson Witch.".
+The film opens at KISS World, the band's massive, all-KISS, all-the-time theme park (which does not actually exist yet...but I'm sure if Gene Simmons had his way, it would!), where two roller coaster repairmen (voiced by Kevin Smith and Jason Mewes) are attacked by a screeching, smoke-spewing "Crimson Witch."
 Park owner Manny Goldman (Garry Marshall) realizes that the witch is scaring away ticket buyers and threatening his bottom line, so he puts out a call for the "hottest mystery solvers in the world" to help figure out what's going on before KISS' big Saturday night concert at the park.

 Enter the Mystery Machine gang, who are so psyched to be meeting their favorite rockers in the flesh that they arrive at the park in full KISS makeup - except for the perennially dorky Fred, who admits that he's (GASP!) not really a KISS fan - he prefers a clean-cut vocal group called "The Five Ascots."
-(KISS even recorded a song as the "Ascots" exclusively for this film!)
+(KISS recorded a short ditty as the "Ascots" exclusively for this film!)
 Fred likes them even less after his longtime crush Daphne - who's apparently quite the KISS fan-girl, who knew? - takes every possible opportunity to snuggle up to the Star-Child.
 It must be noted that the cartoon version of KISS is a lot younger looking (and a lot buffer) than their real life counterparts, most of whom are pushing retirement age nowadays.

 KISS as "The Five Ascots" - "Don't Touch My Ascot"